What Is a Cranial Prosthesis? A Patient Guide

 One of the first choices you'll make is between human hair and synthetic fiber.
 Human hair offers incredible realism and styling freedom.
 You can color, curl, or straighten it just like you would your own hair, which many women find comforting.
 However, it does require more maintenance to keep it looking its best.
 Synthetic hair, on the other hand, is known for being easy to care for.
 It holds its style after washing and is often a more budget-friendly option.
 For many with severe alopecia areata, these hair prostheses are a necessary tool that makes a significant difference in daily life, regardless of the hair type you choose.

-A Guide to Medical Wig Cap Construction
+What to Look for in a Medical Wig Cap

 The foundation of your wig, or the cap, is what truly sets a medical-grade cranial prosthesis apart.
 It’s designed specifically for comfort, especially on a sensitive scalp.
 Many of our medical wigs feature hand-tied monofilament tops, which create the illusion of natural hair growth and allow you to part the hair in any direction.
 We also use lightweight materials and lace fronts for a seamless, undetectable hairline.
 This specialized construction ensures the cap is breathable and secure, so you can go about your day with confidence and forget you’re even wearing it.
 Your comfort is the top priority.